DigitalPublishingToolkit/Money-Lab-Reader/md/3_4-Brunton.md

 authority vested in a central bank by a representative government, has the right of mint and issue.
-They can do things like, in the case of the United States, make it law that a debt you owe can be paid by you in US Dollars – your creditor cannot insist you pay it in euros, gold, or cocoa beans.
+They can do things like, in the case of the United States, make it law that a debt you owe can be paid by you in U.S. Dollars – your creditor cannot insist you pay it in euros, gold, or cocoa beans.
 They can police who is allowed to produce money that passes, and under what conditions.
 This work is obviously, trivially, about authority, but it is also about trust and confidence.